Metroid Prime 4: Beyond: Pre-release

+At the Game Awards 2024, Beyond was nominated for Most Anticipated Game.
 In November 2025, media outlets were allowed to play a 90-minute demo, including the opening sequence and a section in the Fury Green area of Viewros.
 The presentation, puzzles and combat were praised.
-Ethan Van Allen of Game Informer felt Samus's new psychic powers were "a standout" and praised the new mouse controls.
+Ethan Van Allen of Game Informer felt Samus's new psychic powers were "a standout" and praised the mouse controls.
 Nintendo Lifes Alex Olney felt they blended well with the gameplay and were "refreshingly different".

 In Video Games Chronicle, Andy Robinson found the preview "solid, if not particularly surprising" and wrote that it featured an entertaining boss battle.
 IGN writer Logan Plant wrote that while Beyond "likely won't redefine Metroid in any meaningful way – or live up to the unrealistic hype built by nearly a decade of waiting", it features "classic Metroid Prime exploration and combat, an intriguing setup, gorgeous art direction, and great technical performance".
 Ari Notis of Polygon wrote that while Beyond was not a rehash of the original Metroid Prime games, with some tonal differences, it "plays the series' greatest hits".

 Journalists criticized the non-player character Myles MacKenzie, feeling he detracted from the series' sense of isolation.
 Plant described the period spent with Myles as ranging from "mildly annoying to downright infuriating".
 Robinson said Myles made him worried that Beyond would not be the Metroid game he hoped for.
 Olney characterized Myles's dialogue as "sub-Marvel humor" and hoped he suffered "a painful, embarrassing death offscreen".
 Donaldson hoped the sequence was not indicative of the full game, and Notis said it was "hard to fully convey just how out of place Myles feels".
 Van Allen thought Myles provided enjoyable comic relief, but hoped that companions were used sparingly.